antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 ## Reflection

-PostBot really nice, well integrated, helps with you workflow.
+Postbot really nice, well integrated, helps with you workflow.